toptensoftware/flashy/flashy/README.md

 ### Shell Commands

-Flashy v3 supports a simple set of Linux style shell commands for working with files on the SD card.
+Flashy v3 supports a simple set of Linux like shell commands for working with files on the SD card.

 Use the `exec` sub-command to invoke a shell command: